-Action plan development
+Action plans development

-Based on the information gathered through the literature review, the surveys, and the webinars, the action plan was developed, which include suggestions on solutions, measures and policy recommendations for the Azores and Portugal Mainland.
-The Action plan includes a general introduction with possible barriers to an effective marine litter prevention, reduction and management identified in the other European sea basins under analysis (Mediterranean, Black and North Sea Basins), and possibly applicable to Azores, and Portugal Mainland.
+Based on the information gathered through the literature review, the surveys, and the webinars, two action plans were developed, which include suggestions on solutions, measures and policy recommendations for the Azores and Portugal Mainland, and for the Canary Islands.
+The Action plans include a general introduction with possible barriers to an effective marine litter prevention, reduction and management identified in the other European sea basins under analysis (Mediterranean, Black and North Sea Basins), and possibly applicable to Azores, Portugal Mainland and Canary Islands.